gaearon/redux-bootstrap/README.md

 [![NPM](https://nodei.co/npm/redux-bootstrap.png?downloads=true&downloadRank=true)](https://nodei.co/npm/redux-bootstrap/)
 [![NPM](https://nodei.co/npm-dl/redux-bootstrap.png?months=9&height=3)](https://nodei.co/npm/redux-bootstrap/)

 Bootstrapping function for Redux applications.
 Redux bootstrap does not generate files for you.
-It is not a project template or project scaffolding tool.
+It is not a project template or project scaffolding tool and it is not related with Bootstrap (responsive web apps framework).

 ## Why Do I Need This?
 This library handles most of the common application initialization/bootstraping that takes place everytime you create a new Redux project.